Esoteric meaning of Easter

 The ass was also known as a type of the Sun-god in ancient Egypt, where the "Eater of the Ass" is another name for Apep or the Devil, who wages constant war against the god and his followers.
 In an illustration from the Egyptian Book of the Dead the "Eater of the Ass" is seen biting the back of an ass, which is being delivered by the scribe Nekht in his character of Osiris.
 Now Osiris, as we shall see in my afterword, shared many of the characteristics of Jesus, so the symbolism of the God-animal of an ass and the messenger of God riding upon it who is soon to be betrayed, becomes clear.

 In verse 8 we read that: "And a very great multitude spread their garments in the way; others cut down branches from the trees, and strawed them in the way."
 The spreading of 'garments' before Jesus symbolises the shedding of the mental encumbrances which prevent us from perceiving the true Teacher and the true Teachings.
 'Branches' are also significant, for as Jesus was the 'True Vine' (of Truth), "every branch that beareth fruit, he purgeth it, that it may bring forth more fruit", as we may read in John 15:2.
-In other words, the strewing of Jesus' path with branches symbolises the willingness of the people to have their wrong ideas 'purged', without which previous preparation, Jesus' teachings could not come to fruition in their minds.
+The strewing of Jesus' path with palm branches symbolises the willingness of the people to have their wrong ideas 'purged', without which previous preparation, Jesus' teachings could not come to fruition in their minds.
+Palm trees were also associated from the earliest times with Life and Resurrection.

 We next find Jesus casting the moneychangers out of the temple.
 As there is no greater or more sacred temple than the human body which houses the spirit of God, casting out the moneychangers means cleansing ourselves of all impurities, of which ignorance is the greatest.
 That this is the correct interpretation we find confirmed in Matthew 21:13: "My house shall be called the house of prayer; but ye have made it a den of thieves."
 What worse theft can there be than to use the spiritual gifts of God for our own selfish gain and material pleasure?